dsdanielpark/dsdanielpark.github.io/README.md

 # About
-I am a developer who likes to learn and implement ideas.
-Record and share what you study.
+ I am a passionate developer who enjoys learning and implementing innovative ideas while documenting and sharing my knowledge with others.

 ## Topic
 - Model lightweighting: :muscle: